-Specialized skills such as mobile applications development or enterprise resource planning (ERP) experience can boost a programmer’s earning potential even more.
+Skilled programmers are some of the most well-paid technology professionals in today’s market.
+Specialized skills such as mobile applications development or enterprise resource planning (ERP) experience can boost a programming salary even more.

 1. Mobile applications developer

 These developers code, test, debug, document and monitor mobile applications.
 They are in high demand — especially those with these skills:

 - Objective C (for iOS) or Java (for Android)